Furutania/Robotics-Maze-Scanner/README.md

 # Maze Scanner
-Uses Python openCV2 to identify features of a maze and translates data to a bitmap
+Applying Python CV2 to identify features of a maze and translates data to a bitmap

 ![robotMovement](https://github.com/Furutania/Robotics-Maze-Scanner/assets/97645214/73da08cc-fe02-47c5-8818-834e9735f4ce)